Payette/Kaleidoscope/README.md

 Embodied Carbon Design Tool

 ## New Developer Setup
- * Install nodejs
+ * Install nodejs // only need to do this once
- * Clone this repository
+ * Clone this repository // only need to do this once
- * npm install
+ * npm install // only need to do this once
  * npm start

 Then head to <http://localhost:3000>
+* This allows you to view changes as you edit
+* Save the file you're working on and then localhost:3000 will refresh with your changes
+* Saving the file you're working on also pushes the change to github

+* Type CTRL+C in terminal to stop npm start command
+* Do this before you move to the next step for production build

 ## Production Build
  * npm run deploy